Jira and Testing: The State of Things

 | TC-002 | Invalid password | 1.
 Go to... | Error shows | PROJ-123 | Pass | Fail |

-Option 3: Dedicated Test Management Tools
+The Option That Scales: Dedicated Test Management Tools

 The most effective approach is using a dedicated test management tool that integrates with Jira.
 Here's what these tools provide: